guardian/swarmize/examples/README.md

 Examples of Swarmize usage.
 Examples currently include:

+* `generic-backend` - the simplest possible node.js generic back-end for any Swarm.
 * `livedebate` - a realtime 'clicker' to send data to the Collector, with a backend
 * `livedebate-scotland` - a realtime 'clicker' to send data to the Collector, which does so directly from a flat HTML page
 * `mapdemo-standalone` - retrieving data from the Swarmize Retrieval API directly from a flat HTML page